-Here’s some fun news: The Italian poetry anthology “Da Ischia L’Arte,” written by Bruno Mancini and Roberta Panizza, in which several of my translations appear, will be featured at EXPO Milano 2015, where there is expected to be over 20 million visitors this year!
+Here’s some fun news: The Italian poetry anthology “Da Ischia L’Arte,” written by Bruno Mancini and Roberta Panizza, in which several of my translations appeared, was featured at EXPO Milano 2015, where over 20 million visitors attended!

 There are times when a poem is so encumbered in idiomatic nuance and ambiguous metaphors it can take as long, or possibly longer, to translate than it took the poet to write it.
 I’ve experienced this on a few occasions, where even after extensive conversations with the poet, I’m still scratching my head and wondering how he got “this” idea out of “that.”

 Even though many poets on the Internet are amateur writers, believe me, there is some real talent out there.
 An unknown today could end up to be the next Pablo Neruda.
 And if you get in on the ground floor, Pablo#2 might very well take you and your translations along for the ride.